Every year exposure to hazardous substances at work affects the health of many thousands of people. Common examples include:

 Is there any help or guidance available on COSHH?

-The Council's Environmental Health Officers can also advise and help you - if you need help with a matter relating to hazardous substances in the workplace, please contact the Food, Health and Safety Team or if it is a pollution / environmental problem please contact our Environmental Protection Team on 01768 212376.
+Environmental Health Officers can also advise and help you if you need help with a matter relating to hazardous substances in the workplace.
+Please contact the Food, Health and Safety Team.